-In one of the rare discussions in the generative literature of the logic of corpus analysis, Duanmu (2004) describes the correlation between grammaticality and frequency in a more complex way.
+In one of the rare discussions in the generative literature of the logic of phonological corpus analysis, Duanmu (2004) describes the correlation between grammaticality and frequency in a more complex way.
 He acknowledges that the higher the frequency of a structure in a corpus, the more likely it is to be grammatical.
 Yet he suggests that for ungrammaticality, the inference runs in the opposite direction, from grammar to corpus; namely, the less grammatically well-formed a structure, the less likely it is to appear in the corpus.
 This apparently follows from the assumption that there is only one way for a form type to be common in a corpus, namely by being grammatical, but there are two ways for a form type to be rare, either by being ungrammatical (systematic gaps or exceptions) or by being grammatical but disfavored for some other reason (accidental gaps like historical accidents).

 As a practical matter, however, there is no need to assume this asymmetry.
 First, there are also extra-grammatical ways for a form type to become common, such as superficial analogy and borrowing of lexical classes.
 Secondly, commonness and rarity are defined relative to each other, so the crucial factor is the difference in number between the two types, not the size of each category separately.

-These considerations make it clear why quantitative analysis might be useful to the analysis of phonological corpora, as explained more fully in section 3.
-However, there is still one more basic issue to address before getting there.
+Nonsystematic forces like borrowings and exceptions are expected to influence these proportions relatively randomly, making it possible, at least in principle, for systematic forces like grammar to stand out from the noise.
+These considerations suggest that quantification might indeed be useful in the analysis of phonological corpora, as explained more fully in section 3.